mlaursen/react-md/packages/tooltip/README.md

 <td><code>string | number</code></td>
 <td><code>1.5rem</code></td>
 <td>
 The amount of spacing between the tooltip&#39;s container element and the tooltip.
-This should be the value&#10;of <code>$rmd-tooltip-spacing</code> variable so if you haven&#39;t changed the default value, do not change this value.&#10;
+This should be the value of <code>$rmd-tooltip-spacing</code> variable so if you haven&#39;t changed the default value, do not change this value.
+<br /><br />
 </td>
 </tr>
 <tr>